 Managing Director, AppCan

 The original application was a success but only available on iOS and was complex to maintain and extend.
-Having already worked with Ballard Chalmers on the development, support and administration of their multitenant cloud-based Software as a Service (SaaS) system we were the natural choice for phase two of the project: creating a cross-platform mobile application with a high degree of shared code that is easy to extend and maintain.
+Having already worked with Ballard Chalmers on the development, support and administration of their multitenant cloud-based Software as a Service (SaaS) system (see the phase one case study) we were the natural choice for phase two of the project: creating a cross-platform mobile application with a high degree of shared code that is easy to extend and maintain.